A Complete Approach to Loop Verification with Invariants and Summaries: Conclusion and Outlook

 \section{Conclusion and Outlook}

-This paper presents a concise and accessible formulation of loop summaries, which generalizes Hoare's~\cite{hoare1969axiomatic} proof approach for loops using invariants, and Hehner's refinement-based approach~\cite{hehner1999refinement}.
-The presentation sheds light into fundamental properties of the approach, and we prove several novel results, that are not only theoretical but offer immediate guidelines for tool construction: We characterize, which part of the proof may be expressed using summaries, and which part must be covered by invariants (\cref{thm:cc}).
-Moreover, we demonstrate that the approaches can represent each other, giving constructive translations between them (\cref{prop:lift,prop:lower}).
+This paper presents a concise and accessible formulation of loop contracts, which generalizes Hoare's~\cite{hoare1969axiomatic} proof approach for loops using invariants, and Hehner's refinement-based approach~\cite{hehner1999refinement}.
+The presentation sheds light into fundamental properties of loop contracts, and we prove several novel results that are not just theoretical but offer immediate guidelines for tool construction: We characterize, which part of the proof may be expressed using summaries, and which part must be covered by invariants (\cref{thm:cc}).
+Moreover, the approaches can represent each other, and we give constructive translations between them (\cref{prop:lift,prop:lower}).

-The evaluation shows that state-of-the-art solvers can instantiate summaries almost as well as they can find invariants, for a substantial set of standard benchmarks.
-There are several clear paths forward, outlined in \cref{sec:evaluation}, to further leverage the potential of summaries for proof automation.

-Summaries are thus a fundamental and principled technique, complementary to invariants in theory and in practice.
+We have exemplified the use of contracts versus invariants on some standard verification tasks.
+Both approaches have their respective advantages and disadvantages, as summarized at the end of \cref{sec:examples}.

+A clear path to future work is to develop algorithms that synthesize loop summaries from procedure postconditions, similarly to~\citet{furia2010inferring} for invariants, but potentially exploiting their close correspondence.

+Overall, we hope that in the future, verification based on loop-contracts finds its way into mainstream tools, and helps leverage their possibilities for those problems where they are beneficial.

-\paragraph{Acknowledgement.} Thanks to Toby Murray for valuable feedback.
+\paragraph{Acknowledgement.} Many thanks to Toby Murray for valuable feedback.
 The presentation in \cref{sec:hoare} is part of Gregor Alexandru's bachelor thesis \cite{alexandru2019}.
-The treatment of $\BREAK$ and $\GOTO$ in with summaries has been explored by Johannes Blau.
+The treatment of $\BREAK$ and $\GOTO$ in with loop contracts has been explored by Johannes Blau.
+We thank Rustan Leino for the phone number example.